nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     Use case ends.
-* 4a.
-The given index is invalid.
+* 3a.
+The given index(s) is invalid or is in the wrong format.
-  * 4a1.
-Track2Gather shows an error message.
+  * 3a1.
+Track2Gather shows the correct format for deleting.

     Use case resumes from step 2.